ilneill/easiTM1638/README.md

 * Set the brightness (0x00 - 0x07) and turn the TM1638 display ON.
 Returns nothing.

 __void displayTest(bool dispTest = false);__
-* Turn ON/OFF display test mode.
+* Test all the display LEDs and segments (+dps).
 True turns ON all LEDs and digit segments (+dps).
 False restores their previous values.
 Returns nothing.

 __void displayBin8(uint8_t number, bool lsbFirst = false);__
 * Display a binary integer between 0b00000000 - 0b11111111, starting at digit 0 for the LSB or MSB.
 Returns nothing.